Santo Domingo

 Language

-The official language spoken in Santo Domingo is Spanish.
+The local language spoken in Santo Domingo is Spanish.

 Cost Of Living

-The cost of living in Santo Domingo is relatively lower compared to many cities in the United States or Europe.
-Rent, dining out, and transportation are generally affordable.
+The cost of living index in Santo Domingo is lower compared to many cities in the United States or Europe.
+Housing, transportation, and dining out are generally affordable.

 Other